Pony Canyon: History

 On October 21, 1987, Pony Inc. and Canyon Records merged their operations to form Pony Canyon Inc.

+In 1990, Pony Canyon branched out, and opened five subsidiaries outside Japan, mainly in East Asian countries.
+It opened its Hong Kong branch first, known as Golden Pony in 1991, created through its merger with Golden Harvest.
+A Singaporean branch, catering to the South East Asian market, opened later, followed its South Korean branch, Sam Pony through a partnership with Samhwa Video Production (now operating as Samhwa Networks).

-In 1990, Pony Canyon branched out, and opened five subsidiaries outside Japan, one of them is a subsidiary in Singapore called Skin which was managed by Jimmy Wee and signed local English language performers such as Gwailo, Art Fazil, Chris Vadham, The Lizards' Convention, Humpback Oak and Radio Active.
-In addition to Singapore, Pony Canyon has also had a subsidiary in Taiwan, and a joint venture in Hong Kong and South Korea, named as Golden Pony and SAMPONY, respectively.
-Four of five subsidiaries were closed in 1997 due to Asian financial crisis, leaving the Malaysian subsidiary as the only subsidiary to remain in operation.
+Pony Canyon's subsidiary in Singapore called Skin was managed by Jimmy Wee and signed local English language performers such as Gwailo, Art Fazil, Chris Vadham, The Lizards' Convention, Humpback Oak and Radio Active.
+Pony Canyon has also had a subsidiary in Taiwan.

+Four of five subsidiaries were closed in 1997 due to the Asian financial crisis, leaving the Malaysian subsidiary as the only subsidiary to remain in operation.
 However, the Hong Kong and Korean operations were reestablished as a wholly owned subsidiary, although the Korean operation had a 16% stake of local partner.
 In 2003, the Hong Kong and Taiwan branch of Pony Canyon, both affected by the financial crisis, were acquired by Forward Music.
 In 2018, Pony Canyon reestablished its branch in Taiwan.

 As a video game producer, Pony Canyon brought the Ultima series from Origin Systems and the Advanced Dungeons and Dragons series from Strategic Simulations to Nintendo's Family Computer.
 Between 1986 and 1990, they produced remakes of the first four Ultima titles for the MSX2 and NES platforms.
 These remakes differed from the original versions, with rewritten game code and all-new graphics.
 Pony Canyon's video game library was generally released in North America by FCI.
 Pony Canyon has not released any video games since Virtual View: Nemoto Harumi for the PlayStation 2 in July 2003.

 The company has occasionally been involved in film production.
 For example, they were a co-production company for the 1996 Indian erotic film Kama Sutra: A Tale of Love.

 Following a merger with Nippon Broadcasting System, Fuji Television Network, Inc. became the major shareholder of Pony Canyon in 2006.
 The following year, Fuji Television made Pony Canyon its wholly owned subsidiary.
 Fuji Television was subsequently renamed Fuji Media Holdings in 2008.
 Despite associations with Fuji Television, not all of Pony Canyon's TV show and movie library has been broadcast on Fuji Television.
 Some of Pony Canyon's non-Fuji TV catalog includes Doraemon movies.

 In September 2014, Pony Canyon opened a North American anime distribution label, Ponycan USA, which aims to license their titles for streaming and home video in US and Canada.
 Their home video releases will be distributed exclusively by Right Stuf Inc.